 Birch Bark Baskets: Athabaskan Influences

-Learn to weave a basic wide Bias weave Birch Bark basket based on Native Alaskan Athabaskan style work.
-The piece may then be taken to the extreme and sewn with teacher prepared and dyed spruce roots, or kept a bit more basic with user friendly waxed threads (or a combination of both).
-The rim and foot are heavier split roots with a traditional laced, double layer birch base.
-For added interest students may experiment with decorative stitching as well as eco - printed bark to adore the lid or base, or perhaps be applied elsewhere.
-Students will have the choice to keep it simple, and weave two non-lidded more basic pieces, or 1 challenging lidded and lined piece.
-Most materials will be teacher prepared, but liners and lids will be cut and prepared in class to fit.
+Learn to weave a basic, wide-bias weave, birch bark basket based on Native Alaskan Athabaskan style work.
+The piece may then be enhanced with teacher prepared and dyed spruce roots, or kept a bit more basic with user-friendly waxed threads (or a combination of both).
+The rim and foot are heavier split roots with a laced, double-layer, traditional birch base.
+For added interest, students may experiment with decorative stitching as well as eco-printed bark to adorn the lid or base, or perhaps to be applied elsewhere.
+Students will have the choice to keep it simple, and weave two non-lidded more basic pieces, or to focus on one challenging, lidded and lined piece.
+Most materials will be teacher-prepared, but liners and lids will be cut and prepared in class to fit.

 This course is part of Basket Week 2019!
 Plan to arrive a day early for the Basket Gathering on Friday, October 25 for demonstrations, talks and community gatherings.